 Live From Where You Might Have Been

 Live From Where You Might Have Been is a collection of recordings from a 2006 live performance by the Whitney Slaten Project.
 Each piece presents extended improvisations that elaborate stylistic features of music from sites across the Black Atlantic.
-Myself (tenor saxophone), Phillip McKinney (electric bass), Andrew Shantz (electric keyboard), Foluso Mimy (West African drums and percussion), and Jaimeo Brown (drum set) formed the ensemble.
-At Kavehaz Jazz Club in New York City, the Whitney Slaten Project regularly performed works that primarily explored the musical traditions of the Anglophone Caribbean and West Africa through improvisatory expressions often associated with jazz.
+Whitney Slaten (tenor saxophone), Phillip McKinney (electric bass), Andrew Shantz (electric keyboard), Foluso Mimy (West African drums and percussion), and Jaimeo Brown (drum set) formed the ensemble.
+At Kavehaz Jazz Club in New York City, the Whitney Slaten Project regularly performed works that primarily explored the musical traditions of the Caribbean and West Africa through improvisatory expressions often associated with jazz.